-See page 193 for information on cargo loading.
-Keep the tailgate and the hatch glass closed at all times while driving to avoid damaging the tailgate and the hatch glass, and to prevent exhaust gas from getting into the interior.
+Before closing the tailgate, make sure the hatch is raised.
+Closing the tailgate on the lowered hatch can damage the hatch and the tailgate.
+See page 167 for information on cargo loading.
+Keep the tailgate and the hatch closed at all times while driving to avoid damaging them, and to prevent exhaust gas from getting into the interior.
 See Carbon Monoxide Hazard on page 60.